 Well, clearly I’ve gotta get in there.
 I should get going.
 The wind picked up, chilling him, as he set his feet toward the abandoned nightclub.
-Things were gonna get chilly tonight, he knew.
+Things were gonna get chilly tonight.

 The sun was down.
 The people were in the bars, or at home.
 The moon was showing itself upon the cleary sky overhead.
 Peter approached the side entrance of Dia’s rubbing his hands together and breathing into them.
 He considered the side his best bet, thinking the front to be assuredly locked.
 The back was surrounded by a barbed fence.
 Peter weighed his options, looking at his cold hands in the night.
 First, he might as well try the door.
 To his amazement, it simply opened.
 He stepped inside before thinking, in an effort to get out of the cold.